Interviewer: Pavla Neuner

 Before I had children, I worked as an artist at the Head Office for the Mechanization of Agriculture.
 I then took maternity leave.
-Later on, I ran the photo archive of the Institute of the History of Socialism.
+Later on, I ran the photo archive of the Institute for the History of the Czechoslovak Communist Party.
 From 1969, I worked at the Jewish Museum where, along with Mrs. Frankova, I put together the Holocaust documentation center.

 In 1974, the then director Erich Klima sacked me for political reasons.
 The museum was state-owned and everything depended on the director.
 While Mr. Benda was in charge, we were a bit restricted, of course, but it was okay.
 And then Klima became director.